 Specifies whether the domain should Always Ask, Allow, or Block the Adobe Flash plugin from loading.
 The Why do I have to click to activate plugins? article explains how these permissions are set for specific sites.

 Specifies whether the listed domain may set cookies.
-See Enable and disable cookies that websites use to track your preferences for instructions on how to add or remove cookie permissions for sites.
+See Websites say cookies are blocked - Unblock them and Block websites from storing cookies and site data in Firefox for instructions on how to add or remove cookie permissions for sites.

 Share the Screen